 The purpose of this test is to verify that the UE properly detects the in sync for the purpose of monitoring downlink CSI-RS based radio link quality of the PSCell when no DRX is used.
 This test will partly verify the FR1 PSCell CSI-RS In-sync radio link monitoring requirements in clause 8.1.

-The test parameters are given in Tables A.4.5.1.6.1-1, A.4.5.1.6.1-2, A.4.5.1.6.1-3, A.4.5.1.6.1-4, A.4.5.1.6.1-5, and A.4.5.1.6.1-6 below.
+The test parameters are given in Tables A.4.5.1.6.1-1, A.4.5.1.6.1-2, and A.4.5.1.6.1-3 below.
 There are two cells, cell 1which is the E-UTRAN PCell, and cell 2 is the PSCell, in the test.
 The test consists of five successive time periods, with time duration of T1, T2, T3, T4 and T5 respectively.
 Figure A.4.5.1.6.1-1 shows the variation of the downlink SNR in the PSCell to emulate out-of-sync and in-sync states.
 Prior to the start of the time duration T1, the UE shall be fully synchronized to cell 1 and cell 2.
-The UE shall be configured for periodic CSI reporting with a reporting periodicity of [5] or [10] ms. In the test, DRX configuration is not enabled.
+The UE shall be configured for periodic CSI reporting with a reporting periodicity of [10] ms. In the test, DRX configuration is not enabled.
 The UE is configured to perform inter-frequency measurements without gaps.